-More than 110,000 people registered at GP practices in Manchester have had their first dose of the Covid-19 vaccine (as of 21 Feb 2021).
-This is an increase of 15,000 over the last 7 days.
+More than 157,000 people registered at GP practices in Manchester have had their first dose of the Covid-19 vaccine (as of 14 March 2021).

 Vaccination sites in Manchester